 Welcome to the ISRIC Spring School!

-The ISRIC Spring School aims to introduce participants to the soils of the world, soil classification, soil databases, software for soil data analysis and digital soil mapping in two five-day courses that are run in parallel.
+The ISRIC Spring School aims to introduce participants to the soils of the world, soil classification, software for soil data analysis and digital soil mapping during two five-day courses that are run in parallel.
+Will you join us?

 This is a course on the soils of the world and their assessment.
-It will provide an introduction to the soils of the world and their diversity, their main forming factors, classification (according to the World Reference Base for Soil Resources 2014), and management.
+It provides an introduction to the soils of the world and their diversity, their main forming factors, classification (according to the World Reference Base for Soil Resources 2014, update 2015), and management.

 Course coordinator: Stephan Mantel